 This 2009 hit is the highest-grossing zombie comedy of all time.
 And justly so.

 Director Ruben Fleischer took the $26 million he was granted and made a blockbuster that looked like $100 million.
 The visual effects, inserts, and photography offer absolute entertainment.
 Quite simply, the visual motif (remember the poster?)
 Of associating a zombie movie with an amusement park was completely accomplished.

 However, the greatest success of Zombieland is its solid cast.
-Not only Harrelson, Breslin, Stone and Eisenberg have wonderful and unrepeatable chemistry, but when you least expect it, Bill Murray appears and level up the entire production.
+Not only do Harrelson, Breslin, Stone, and Eisenberg have wonderful and unrepeatable chemistry, but when you least expect it, Bill Murray appears and level up the entire production.

 1) Evil Dead 2 (1987)

 Sam Raimi's masterpiece is the pinnacle of what every horror comedy should aspire to be.

 With Evil Dead 2, Raimi mixed the slapstick and ridiculous physics of his favorite cartoons with body horror and practical effects, creating a whole new sub-genre in the process.
 The Splatstick is the legacy of this film, and its impact on culture is something that directors dream a lifetime to achieve.